hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_data_connector_microsoft_defender_advanced_threat_protection.html.markdown

 * `tenant_id` - (Optional) The ID of the tenant that this Microsoft Defender Advanced Threat Protection Data Connector connects to.
 Changing this forces a new Microsoft Defender Advanced Threat Protection Data Connector to be created.

+-> If unspecified the Tenant ID of the current Subscription will be used

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: